What do to with ash from coal and wood: Disposal methods and facts

 Facts about coal ash and wood ash

-• Some types of especially fine coal ash (typically ground in power stations) can be used in concrete or filler for construction.
+- Some types of especially fine coal ash (typically ground in power stations) can be used in concrete or filler for construction.

-• Coal ash used in construction can resist chemical attacks and has a very low risk of cracking under extreme heat.
+- Coal ash used in construction can resist chemical attacks and has a very low risk of cracking under extreme heat.

-• Wood ash can be used in acidic soil to balance the pH of the composition and make it easier for plants to grow.
+- Wood ash can be used in acidic soil to balance the pH of the composition and make it easier for plants to grow.
 However, wood ash is useless in a fruit garden, as fruit plants prefer acidic soil.

-• In winter months, wood ash can be used to thaw ice on walkways, paths and roads.
+- In winter months, wood ash can be used to thaw ice on walkways, paths, and roads.

-We pride ourselves on being open and transparent.Where can you take ash to recycle
+Where can you take ash to recycle

-and dispose of for free?
+and dispose of it for free?

-You can dispose of coal ash by simply placing it in your general waste bin.
-Wood ash can be either placed in your general waste bin or sprinkled on your garden to encourage plant growth.
 Please remember to allow all ash to cool before attempting to dispose of it.
 You may damage your bin or kill the plants in your garden.
-There is also the potential to start a fire on your property if you are not careful with ash disposal.
+There’s also the potential to start a fire on your property if you’re not careful with ash disposal.

 Get your waste collected